flo-compbio/xlmhg/docs/source/background.rst

 __ zohar_
 __ mhg_paper_

+The input to the test is a ranked list of items, some of which are known to have some "interesting property".
+The test asks whether there exists an unusual accumulation of a subset of those "interesting items" at the "top of the list", without requiring the user to specify what part of the list should be considered "the top".
+Computationally, the ranked list can be represented as a column vector containing only 0's and 1's, with 1's representing the interesting items.
+For example, the following list of 20 items exhibits an accumulation of 1's "at the top" that is considered statistically significant (p < 0.05) by the mHG test:

+v = [1, 0, 1, 1, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0]

-To understand how the mHG test works, it is helpful to take a close look at the definition of its test statistic: For a given list of length ``N``, it is defined as the *minimum hypergeometric p-value* over all N possible cutoffs.
+To better understand how enrichment is defined for the purposes of the mHG test, it is helpful to take a close look at the definition of its test statistic: For a given ranked list of length ``N``, it is defined as the *minimum hypergeometric p-value* over all N possible cutoffs.
 This means that users do not have to specify a fixed cutoff that defines "the top of the list".
-This nonparametric approach makes the mHG test very flexible, meaning that it can detect enrichment when there are only a few "interesting" items that are extremely concentrated at the very top of the list (representing one extreme), as well as when there is a slight overabundance of interesting items within, say, the entire top half of the list.
+This nonparametric approach makes the mHG test very flexible, meaning that it can detect enrichment when there are only a few "interesting" items that are extremely concentrated at the very very top of the list (representing one extreme), as well as when there is a slight overabundance of interesting items within, say, the entire top half of the list.

 However, for some applications, the mHG test is a little "too flexible", meaning that it would be beneficial to be able to somewhat restrict the type of